manthanank/learn-angular/README.md

 ### Local Scope

-Variables defined in a function or block of code are accessible only within that function or block.
-They are not accessible outside of the function or block.
+Accessible only within the function or block where defined.

 Example :